 Also of interest is that Pasadena has more people living here who work in computers and math than 95% of the places in the US.

 One thing noticeable about Pasadena, although not a huge city, is that it has a large population of people who are young, single, educated, and upwardly-mobile career starters.
 That’s because Pasadena is full of single people in their 20s and 30s and who have undergraduate or graduate degrees and are starting careers in professional occupations.
 This makes Pasadena a pretty good place for young, educated career starters looking to find many people like themselves, with good opportunities for friendships, socializing, romance, and fun.

 Like elsewhere in America, most people in Pasadena use a private automobile to get to work.
 But notably, a substantial number of Pasadena‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

-The per capita income in Pasadena in 2010 was $42,663, which is wealthy relative to California and the nation.
-This equates to an annual income of $170,652 for a family of four.
+The per capita income in Pasadena in 2010 was $45,306, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $181,224 for a family of four.
 However, Pasadena contains both very wealthy and poor people as well.

 Pasadena is an extremely ethnically-diverse city.
 The people who call Pasadena home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pasadena residents report their race to be White, followed by Asian.
 Pasadena also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 33.48% of the city’s residents.
-Important ancestries of people in Pasadena include Irish, English, Armenian, and Italian.
+People of Hispanic or Latino origin account for 34.84% of the city’s residents.
+Important ancestries of people in Pasadena include German, Irish, English, Italian, and Armenian.